 The fisherman holds the rod in his hand and has to let the line go down to the bottom and wait for a fish to bite the hook.
-This fishing technique permits to easily catch a large quantity of rockfish or fish moving about mainly among seaweed.
+This fishing technique is a great technique to easily catch a large quantity of rock fish or fish moving mainly among seaweed.

 LURE FISHING FROM A BOAT

 This technique consists in using a lure and giving it life to imitate a real fish.
-If the lure imitates the behaviours of an injured or otherwise vulnerable bit of prey, it will tend to stimulate the appetite of predatory fish and therefore catch them more quickly.
+If the lure imitates the behavior of an injured or otherwise vulnerable prey, it will tend to stimulate the appetite of predatory fish and therefore catch them more quickly.
 Thanks to this technique, it is possible to catch fish like pike, perches, or Bluefin tunas.